carbon-language/carbon-lang/llvm/docs/LangRef.rst

 handle the success/failure cases.
 This makes it difficult to stop the stack protector check from disrupting sibling tail calls in Codegen.
-With this intrinsic, we are able to generate the stack protector basic blocks late in codegen after the tail call decision has occured.
+With this intrinsic, we are able to generate the stack protector basic blocks late in codegen after the tail call decision has occurred.

 '``llvm.objectsize``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^